-All voltages required by SOPHIA-XO camera systems are generated and delivered by an external power supply included with each SOPHIA-XO camera using the supplied cables.
+All voltages required by Sophia 4096B camera systems are generated and delivered by an external power supply included with each Sophia 4096B camera using the supplied cables.

-Use of a power supply other than that provided with the SOPHIA-XO camera will void the camera warranty.
+Use of a power supply other than that provided with the Sophia 4096B camera may severely and permanently damage the camera and will void the camera warranty.
 For specific power supply requirements, contact Teledyne Princeton Instruments.
 Refer to Contact Information on page 136 for complete information.